-With Azure Active Directory (Azure AD), part of Microsoft Entra, you can provide users just-in-time membership in the group and just-in-time ownership of the group using the Azure AD Privileged Identity Management for Groups feature.
-These groups can be used to govern access to various scenarios that include Azure AD roles, Azure roles, as well as Azure SQL, Azure Key Vault, Intune, other application roles, and third party applications.
+Microsoft Entra ID allows you to grant users just-in-time membership and ownership of groups through Privileged Identity Management (PIM) for Groups.
+Groups can be used to control access to a variety of scenarios, including Microsoft Entra roles, Azure roles, Azure SQL, Azure Key Vault, Intune, other application roles, and third-party applications.

 What is PIM for Groups?

-PIM for Groups is part of Azure AD Privileged Identity Management – alongside with PIM for Azure AD Roles and PIM for Azure Resources, PIM for Groups enables users to activate the ownership or membership of an Azure AD security group or Microsoft 365 group.
-Groups can be used to govern access to various scenarios that include Azure AD roles, Azure roles, as well as Azure SQL, Azure Key Vault, Intune, other application roles, and third party applications.
+PIM for Groups is part of Microsoft Entra Privileged Identity Management – alongside with PIM for Microsoft Entra roles and PIM for Azure Resources, PIM for Groups enables users to activate the ownership or membership of a Microsoft Entra security group or Microsoft 365 group.
+Groups can be used to govern access to various scenarios that include Microsoft Entra roles, Azure roles, Azure SQL, Azure Key Vault, Intune, other application roles, and third party applications.

-With PIM for Groups you can use policies similar to ones you use in PIM for Azure AD Roles and PIM for Azure Resources: you can require approval for membership or ownership activation, enforce multi-factor authentication (MFA), require justification, limit maximum activation time, and more.
+With PIM for Groups you can use policies similar to ones you use in PIM for Microsoft Entra roles and PIM for Azure Resources: you can require approval for membership or ownership activation, enforce multi-factor authentication (MFA), require justification, limit maximum activation time, and more.
 Each group in PIM for Groups has two policies: one for activation of membership and another for activation of ownership in the group.
 Up until January 2023, PIM for Groups feature was called “Privileged Access Groups”.

-For groups used for elevating into Azure AD roles, we recommend that you require an approval process for eligible member assignments.
+For groups used for elevating into Microsoft Entra roles, we recommend that you require an approval process for eligible member assignments.
 Assignments that can be activated without approval can leave you vulnerable to a security risk from less-privileged administrators.
 For example, the Helpdesk Administrator has permission to reset an eligible user's passwords.

-With Azure Active Directory (Azure AD), part of Microsoft Entra, you can assign a cloud Azure AD security group or Microsoft 365 group to an Azure AD role.
+When working with Microsoft Entra ID, you can assign a Microsoft Entra security group or Microsoft 365 group to a Microsoft Entra role.
 This is possible only with groups that are created as role-assignable.

-To learn more about Azure AD role-assignable groups, see Create a role-assignable group in Azure Active Directory.
+To learn more about Microsoft Entra role-assignable groups, see Create a role-assignable group in Microsoft Entra ID.

 Role-assignable groups benefit from extra protections comparing to non-role-assignable groups:

-- For role-assignable groups, only the Global Administrator, Privileged Role Administrator, or the group Owner can manage the group.
+- Role-assignable groups - only the Global Administrator, Privileged Role Administrator, or the group Owner can manage the group.
 Also, no other users can change the credentials of the users who are (active) members of the group.
 This feature helps prevent an admin from elevating to a higher privileged role without going through a request and approval procedure.

-- For non-role-assignable groups, various Azure AD roles can manage group – that includes Exchange Administrators, Groups Administrators, User Administrators, etc. Also, various roles Azure AD roles can change the credentials of the users who are (active) members of the group – that includes Authentication Administrators, Helpdesk Administrators, User Administrators, etc.
+- Non-role-assignable groups - various Microsoft Entra roles can manage these groups – that includes Exchange Administrators, Groups Administrators, User Administrators, etc. Also, various roles Microsoft Entra roles can change the credentials of the users who are (active) members of the group – that includes Authentication Administrators, Helpdesk Administrators, User Administrators, etc.

-To learn more about Azure AD built-in roles and their permissions, see Azure AD built-in roles.
+To learn more about Microsoft Entra built-in roles and their permissions, see Microsoft Entra built-in roles.

 Relationship between role-assignable groups and PIM for Groups

 Groups can be role-assignable or non-role-assignable.
 The group can be enabled in PIM for Groups or not enabled in PIM for Groups.
 These are independent properties of the group.
-Any Azure AD security group and any Microsoft 365 group (except dynamic groups and groups synchronized from on-premises environment) can be enabled in PIM for Groups.
-The group does not have to be role-assignable group to be enabled in PIM for Groups.
+Any Microsoft Entra security group and any Microsoft 365 group (except dynamic groups and groups synchronized from on-premises environment) can be enabled in PIM for Groups.
+The group doesn't have to be role-assignable group to be enabled in PIM for Groups.

-If you want to assign Azure AD role to a group, it has to be role-assignable.
-Even if you do not intend to assign Azure AD role to the group but the group provides access to sensitive resources, it is still recommended to consider creating the group as role-assignable.
-This is because of extra protections role-assignable groups have – see “What are Azure AD role-assignable groups?” in the section above.
+If you want to assign a Microsoft Entra role to a group, it has to be role-assignable.
+Even if you don't intend to assign a Microsoft Entra role to the group but the group provides access to sensitive resources, it is still recommended to consider creating the group as role-assignable.
+This is because of extra protections role-assignable groups have – see “What are Microsoft Entra role-assignable groups?” in the section above.

 Up until January 2023, it was required that every Privileged Access Group (former name for this PIM for Groups feature) had to be role-assignable group.
 This restriction is currently removed.
 Because of that, it is now possible to enable more than 500 groups per tenant in PIM, but only up to 500 groups can be role-assignable.

-Making group of users eligible for Azure AD role
+Making group of users eligible for Microsoft Entra role

-There are two ways to make a group of users eligible for Azure AD role:
+There are two ways to make a group of users eligible for Microsoft Entra role:

 - Make active assignments of users to the group, and then assign the group to a role as eligible for activation.